-At Travel Nurse Across America, we are committed to becoming the best travel nurse agency in the industry by providing the best experience for every nurse, on every assignment.
+At Travel Nurse Across America, we are committed to becoming the best travel nurse and allied healthcare agency in the industry by providing the best experience for every nurse, on every assignment.
 This goes beyond offering the best benefits package.
-Our team is continually striving to create innovative benefits and putting focus on the little things to make traveling with TNAA a rewarding and fun experience.
+Our team is continually striving to create innovative benefits and putting the focus on the little things to make traveling with TNAA a rewarding and fun experience.
 While this information is no longer the most up-to-date, it’s still relevant to our travelers.

 The Affordable Care Act & Travel Nursing

-With the U.S. Supreme Court upholding the Patient Protection and Affordable Care Act (ACA), Healthcare Staffing Agencies are now assessing how the more than 1,000-page document will impact their contingent labor, hospital clients and company.
+With the U.S. Supreme Court upholding the Patient Protection and Affordable Care Act (ACA), Healthcare Staffing Agencies are now assessing how the more than 1,000-page document will impact their contingent labor, hospital clients, and company.
 The goal of the ACA is to extend healthcare coverage to millions of Americans through a marketplace who are not currently covered through:

 - Mandates for individuals and employers

 - Subsidies for people who can not afford coverage on their own